TheCoderFactory/beginner-coder/IntroToRails.md

 In your browser, search for Rails Composer or [go here](http://railsapps.github.io/rails-composer/).

+In your terminal navigate to your apps folder (or folder where you want your apps to live).

 Copy the line `rails new myapp -m https://raw.github.com/RailsApps/rails-composer/master/composer.rb` (without the dollar sign).

 And paste this into your terminal.